LeeMoriya/Expedition/README.md

 ![ExpeditionMenu](https://i.imgur.com/bzV99Hn.png)
 # Expedition

 Expedition is a new gamemode for Rain World featuring random starting locations, challenges, new abilities and permadeath.
-Embark on a new expedition as Monk, Survivor or Hunter with the goal of completing a list of random challenges.
+Embark on a new expedition as Monk, Survivor or Hunter with the goal of completing a list of random tasks.
 Earn points by taking on more and more difficult challenges to unlock new perks and abilities.

 ## Installation